berkawy/NLP/README.md

 # NLP
-Movie Sentiment Analysis project for NLP course at the GUC In order to run the project:
+Movie Sentiment Analysis project for NLP course at the GUC The code is already run, you can see the results after each cell.
+In order to run the project:
 1. clone the repo onto google colab
 2. unzip Arabic dataset.zip and IMDB Dataset.csv.zip